helgovic/MultiDex-for-Delphi/README.md

 USE.

-You now have two new items in your project menu:
+You now have three new items in your project menu:

 MultiDex: Check to turn on MultiDex for this project.